A Idioms

 - because of something that has happened

-As a result of the car accident my friend could not work for several months.
+As a result of a car accident my friend could not work for several months.

 as a rule